KaiserWerk/ERAF-Go-SDK/README.md

 var b bytes.Buffer
 err := container.Marshal(&b) // as a reference

+// or directly into an http.ResponseWriter
+func handler(w http.ResponseWriter, r *http.Request) {
+	// some code here
+	err := container.Marshal(w)
+}

 // or into a file
-err := container.MarshalToFile("somefile.eraf") // the ending does not matter, actually
+err := container.MarshalToFile("somefile.eraf") // the file extension does not matter, actually
 ```

 ### Reading and Unmarshalling